 Siena has a very long history, dating back to the Etruscan era.
 The main development of the city happened in the Middle Ages.
 During that time, the city grew, and many of its most important buildings were built.
 Today, its unique urban skyline is visible from the hills that surround Siena; rich in monuments, palaces and churches, it is one of Italy’s most beautiful cities.

-Piazza del Campo is the heart of Siena, where you just must spend some of your time once in town.
-It’s a huge square and is also considered one of Europe’s greatest medieval squares.
+Piazza del Campo is the heart of Siena, where you must spend some of your time once in town.
+It’s a huge shell-shaped square and is also considered one of Europe’s greatest medieval squares.
 You can enjoy it while sipping a coffee in one of the several bars located there.

 Italy is home to many spectacular churches; indeed, there are so many that to name all of them is impossible, but the Duomo of Siena is one of the most beautiful and impossible to miss when in town.
 It is a Gothic building filled with many treasures.
 The church exterior is magnificent, but be sure not to miss the interior and a floor decorated with mosaics.